carlosstrand/graphql-pagination-go/README.md

 # graphql-pagination-go

-This library makes it easy to create paged fields for graphql-go.
+This library makes it easy to create paginated fields for graphql-go.
 We currently have the following features:

 - [x] Simple Pagination (data & count)
 - [x] Separated data and count resolvers